gen-ie/BOOK2PPT_Honours_2024/README.md

 BOOK2PPT is a slide generation system that specialises in storybook slide generation.
 It is an extension of [DOC2PPT](https://doc2ppt.github.io/) which utilises hierarchical sequential model architectures to extract relevant information from source papers to produce generated slide decks.

 BOOK2PPT is developed using three main Jupyter notebooks:
-1. `training_experiments`: It used for training experiments for Progress Tracker and Object Placer (with learning curves).
+1. `training_experiments`: It used for evaluating training experiments for Progress Tracker and Object Placer (with learning curves).
 2. `generating_stories`: It used for generating the dataset of paper-slide pairs of BookSum, test slide deck generations with visual generators, and evaluating pipeline variations.
 3. `component_evaluation`: It used for evaluating text quality and visual relevance; also used for processing results of human surveys.